transcom/mymove-docs/docs/adrs/0073-database-exports.md

 ### In conclusion

-In conclusion, the alternatives presented below are weighed by their pros (`+`) and cons (`-`).
-Out of the decision outcomes section, we will choose a proposed solution and place it under the **Proposal** heading.
+In conclusion, the alternatives presented below are weighed by their pros 🟩 and cons 🟥.
+Out of the decision outcomes section, we will choose a proposed solution and place it under the **Proposal:** heading.
 Within this section, we will go into further technical details and possible implementation details.
 These extra details are not done for all of the proposed alternatives.

-## Proposal: We have not proposed a solution yet.
+Instead we rely on the pros and cons of the alternatives to relay that information.

 ## Considered Alternatives